-It wasn’t so much about the length of time between album campaigns, because actually, the two-year turnaround wasn’t particularly excessive.
-It was more the way in which JoJo’s career launched as a bit of a whirlwind (two singles in the space of two-and-a-half months) and then fizzled into nothing.
+It wasn’t so much the length of time between JoJo’s album campaigns that was unorthodox because a two-year turnaround wasn’t particularly excessive.
+However, It was more the way in which her career launched as a bit of a whirlwind (two singles in the space of two-and-a-half months) and then almost immediately fizzled into nothing.
 When she returned 18 months later – and longer again in the UK – there was little, if any, momentum remaining.
 But that made Too Little Too Late even sweeter, for it was an immediate reminder of JoJo’s phenomenal talent and rapidly picks up where she left off – thematically and vocally – while pushing things even further.
 Essentially, it does everything that a comeback single should do, with the added element of surprise that it even happened at all.

 Too Little Too Late is brilliantly crafted; one thing that stood out at the time was that the song knew exactly what it wanted to be, something that wasn’t always true of pop music in the mid-‘00s.
 It doesn’t try to be clever or over-inventive; the verses have a toe-tapping calmness to them that is bookmarked with sing-song refrains of: “You know it’s just too little too late”.
 The gentle looped guitar melody allows JoJo to really inhabit the track, and she gets it.
 Her performance feels almost like a spring that is coiling tighter and tighter as the verses progress; you sense her frustration growing and her anger seething as she snorts with derision.
-By the time we hit the chorus, it feels almost more like a therapeutic release as it opens out with soaring triumph:
+By the chorus, it feels almost more like a therapeutic release, which opens out with soaring triumph:

 It’s just too little too late